-- 5.3 Woodland in the Clydeplan area accounts for around 18% of the total land area broadly in line with the Scottish average.32 - 5.4 The majority of the region's woodland is non-native conifers established mainly during the 1970s and 1980s.
-Though rates of woodland creation have slowed in recent years, the Forestry Grant Scheme contains specific, targeted measures to support woodland creation in the Clydeplan area. - 5.5 Major programmes of environmental enhancement, most notably the Central Scotland Forest and, more recently, the Glasgow and Clyde Valley and Central Scotland Green Networks, have provided an impetus for the creation of high quality, accessible and biodiverse woodland networks close to where people live.
-The Clydeplan area provides ample opportunities to improve networks of woodland within the urban environment whilst supporting the more 'traditional' forestry industries concentrated in the more rural parts of the region. - 5.6 The Glasgow and Clyde Valley Green Network Blueprint is a framework for the creation of a strategic Green Network
+5.3 Woodland in the Clydeplan area accounts for around 18% of the total land area - broadly in line with the Scottish average.

+5.4 The majority of the region's woodland is non-native conifers established mainly during the 1970s and 1980s.
+Though rates of woodland creation have slowed in recent years, the Forestry Grant Scheme contains specific, targeted measures to support woodland creation in the Clydeplan area.

+5.5 Major programmes of environmental enhancement, most notably the Central Scotland Forest and, more recently, the Glasgow and Clyde Valley and Central Scotland Green Networks, have provided an impetus for the creation of high quality, accessible and biodiverse woodland networks close to where people live.
+The Clydeplan area provides ample opportunities to improve networks of woodland within the urban environment whilst supporting the more 'traditional' forestry industries concentrated in the more rural parts of the region.

+5.6 The Glasgow and Clyde Valley Green Network Blueprint is a framework for the creation of a strategic Green Network for the benefit of people and wildlife in Glasgow City Region.
+This incorporates the fundamental functions of a Green Network:
-31 In line with the Scottish Government Policy on the Control of Woodland Removal - a strong presumption against woodland removal exists except where it would achieve significant and clearly defined additional public benefits.

-$^{^{32}}$ 59,798ha / 17.9% of land area at the time of writing, in 2020, based on National Forest Inventory data.
+In line with the Scottish Government Policy on the Control of Woodland Removal - a strong presumption against woodland removal exists except where it would achieve significant and clearly defined additional public benefits. $^{\rm 32}$ 59,798ha / 17.9% of land area at the time of writing, in 2020, based on National Forest Inventory data.